varadgunjal/monty-cv/README.md

 # python-cv

-IMplementations of various Computer Vision algorithms in Python,
+Implementations of various Computer Vision algorithms in Python,